Ellotron/war-rig/rules/summary/README.md

 ### Home base

-- [**Deposit**](https://github.com/Ellotron/war-rig/tree/main/rules#deposit) (auto) - store resources you've gathered, swap tech tokens for tech cards and imprison your captives in the cells.
+- [**Deposit**](https://github.com/Ellotron/war-rig/tree/main/rules#deposit) (auto) - store resources the squad has gathered, swap tech tokens for tech cards and imprison your captives in the cells.
 - [**Construct**](https://github.com/Ellotron/war-rig/tree/main/rules#6-construct) (1) - use tools to convert resources into facilities, war-rig tech and equipment you own (or jointly own).
-- [**Assign**](https://github.com/Ellotron/war-rig/tree/main/rules#assign) (free) - Add equipment from the inventory to any squads, attach constructed tech to the war-rig chassis, deploy constructed facilities.
+- [**Assign**](https://github.com/Ellotron/war-rig/tree/main/rules#assign) (free) - Add equipment from the inventory to any squads at Home base, attach constructed tech to the war-rig chassis, deploy constructed facilities.
 - [**Coerce**](https://github.com/Ellotron/war-rig/tree/main/rules#5-coerce) (1) - Reduce the coercion counters on a squad you have captured by 1 to coerce them over to your faction.
 - [**Fight Fire**](https://github.com/Ellotron/war-rig/tree/main/rules#7-fight-fire) (1) - Attempt to put out a fire on the war-rig or a facility.